 Social and Cultural Aspects of Health and Illness

 covers topics which may include: cultural concepts of illness and health; theories of disease causation; relationships between social life and illness patterns; symbolic use of illness; variations in philosophies of treatment and in practitioner/patient relationships; the social organization of medicine.
 Open to those without normal prerequisites by permission of the Instructor.

 covers topics which may include: symbolic meanings and values attached to death; cultural and historical variations in the management of death, e.g. treatment of the 'terminally ill', burial rites, the mourning process, and the social fate of survivors, together with the social and psychological meanings of these behaviours.
 Open to those without normal prerequisites by permission of the Instructor.

 Music and Culture

-(same as Folklore 4440 and Music 4440) explores traditional music as an aspect of human behaviour in Western and non-European cultures.
+(same as Folklore 4440, Music 4040, the former Music 4440) explores traditional music as an aspect of human behaviour in Western and non-European cultures.
 Examination of the functions and uses of music; folk-popular-art music distinctions; and the relation of style to content.
 Outside reading, class exercises and individual reports will be required.